-Everyone has been asked at airline check-in– “would you like to upgrade?”
-As a business traveller, you might think that business class was built just for you, but anyone looking to turn ‘plane time’ into ‘productive time’ should consider the pros and cons of investing in a business class ticket to decide whether business class is worth the upgrade for them.
+Everyone has been asked at airline check-in “would you like to upgrade?”
+As a business traveller, you might think that business class was built just for you, but anyone looking to turn ‘plane time’ into ‘productive time’ should consider the pros and cons of investing in an upgraded ticket to decide whether business class is worth the upgrade.

 Of course, things aren’t as simple as always make the upgrade.
 Both regular business travellers and business class novices should step back and assess if it’s worth the cost.
 Even if your business is footing the bill, you might be able to put that money to better use within your department.

 Here, we are going to detail the pros and cons of flying business class, helping you come to the decision that will let you get the most out of your travel.

 What Does Business Class Provide?

 The very first business class section opened in 1979 and for over forty years, business class has been offering better facilities to passengers compared to economy.
 Many different airlines stake their claim as to whether they were the ones who started the whole thing.
 Japan Airlines offered a new type of cabin called Orange Blossom, which sat directly behind the first class cabin and offered something better than economy class.
 Thai Airlines used the “business class” term first, and this was referred to because of the full fare economy cabin.
 However, the very first airline to offer a proper business class service that had different service to the economy cabin was actually Qantas.
 They launched it in 1979.